 The column headings in your file must match those listed above for the import to be successful.
 Additionally, the file must be a “.csv” file

-To create a new Auto Pilot mapping, click on New Mapping (blue box with white +).
+To create a new Auto Pilot map, click on New Map (blue box with white +).

 You will be prompted to enter a title for the accommodation mapping.
 Type in a title, and then select Submit.